-- 3.9.
+- 3.8.4.
+Professional achievement.
+These recognize employees who have demonstrated exceptional levels of performance within their career fields. - 3.8.5.
+Retirement awards.
+These recognize state employees for their years of service to the State of Arizona upon retirement. - 3.9.
 All statutes, rules and policies governing the expenditure of monies for employee recognition must be followed.
 This requirement extends to: - 3.9.1.
 Awards themselves. - 3.9.2.
 The purchase of services or merchandise to be given as awards. - 3.9.3.
 Any expenditure to support an employee recognition program. - 3.10.
 Expenditures related to employee recognition are typically paid as other operating expenditures/expenses and should be considered when an agency prepares its budget and allocations.
 The types of expenditures/expenses to take into consideration may include (but are not limited to) such things as: - 3.10.1.
 The awards themselves. - 3.10.2.
 Printing of nomination forms. - 3.10.3.
 Printing of brochures, flyers, newsletters and other communication materials. - 3.11.
 Unless an agency has specific authority, appropriated or non-appropriated funds should not be used to pay for food and beverages. - 3.12.
 For events in which State employees are encouraged to participate, such as bake sales, silent auctions, etc., a notice should be posted that all proceeds will be used for employee recognition purposes. - 3.13.
 If items for an employee recognition event are to be purchased by an employee using his own money, he should be advised in advance, in writing, that he will only be reimbursed for his expenditures and that all profits will be ceded to the employee recognition fund. - 4.
 Accounting for donations received. - 4.1.
 In accordance with A.R.S. § 35-149, every agency must document the following information related to any private funds or contributions it receives: - 4.1.1.
 The source of the funds: - 4.1.2.
-The terms and conditions under which the funds were accepted and the purpose for which the funds were received: - 4.1.3.
-The names of the trustees or administrators of the funds or contributions; and - 4.1.4.
-The name of the person authorized to approve expenditures from each fund.
+The terms and conditions under which the funds were accepted and the purpose for which the funds were received;

-Topic 55 Payroll and Personnel Issued 07/01/15 Section 57 Employee Recognition Activities Page 8 of 10
+Topic 55 Payroll and Personnel Issued 12/07/15 Section 57 Employee Recognition Activities Page 8 of 10